-The easiest way is to get your sticker is when you register your car.
-If you have already done so and still do not have a sticker, they are available at the Transfer Station.
-Proof of residency, such as a recent utility bill, lease or rental agreement, or recent tax bill, and your car registration will be required.
-Please call the Town Hall with question or refer to the Solid Waste Ordinance, available HERE.
-MIXED PAPER Mixed paper should still be placed with Municipal Solid Waste (MSW) EXCEPT please separate your office paper and magazines from your mixed paper in order to start the Town's recycling revenue back up again.
+Mixed paper should still be placed with Municipal Solid Waste (MSW) EXCEPT please separate your office paper and magazines from your mixed paper in order to start the Town's recycling revenue back up again.
 Acceptable paper items are copy paper, envelopes (windows ok), junk mail (no glossy mail), any magazines.

-PLEASE CONTINUE PRACTICING SOCIAL DISTANCING Both bays remain open as we have seen an improvement in the flow of traffic, but everyone has to maintain the recommended safe distance of 6' while inside.
+PLEASE CONTINUE PRACTICING SOCIAL DISTANCING

+Both bays remain open as we have seen an improvement in the flow of traffic, but everyone has to maintain the recommended safe distance of 6' while inside.
 In order for our employees and residents to maintain a safe distance, employees will not be stationed on the wall during this time but will be available to answer questions.

-PLEASE KEEP CHILDREN IN YOUR VEHICLE PLEASE have your child(ren) stay in your vehicle while you are disposing of trash and recyclables.
+PLEASE KEEP CHILDREN IN YOUR VEHICLE

+PLEASE have your child(ren) stay in your vehicle while you are disposing of trash and recyclables.
 This is for their safety!
 If they have to be out of the vehicle please keep them next to you at all times and do not let them run through the Transfer Station, roadways or parking areas.

 There are several important issues you must be aware of regarding your household trash and recycling disposal if you or anyone in your household has been quarantined for COVID-19 or has tested positive for COVID-19.
 Your trash and recycling must be handled and disposed of under different rules.
 Please consult Caren Rossi, Lee's Health Officer to discuss the new steps that must be taken.
 Email is crossi@leenh.org or phone at 659-6783.
 Thank you for your cooperation.
 Bulky items are accepted at the Transfer Station, HOWEVER, payment will be by check only - there will be a drop box available.
 Employees will not be able to assist with removing items from your vehicle but will be available to guide you, weigh items, and answer your questions.

-CLICK HERE for Lee Farmers Market Facebook Page CLICK HERE for the Lee Farms and Agricultural Brochure During this time of social distancing and no Farmer's Markets - Please remember to shop your local farms online, by delivery or pickup WILKINSON FOOD PANTRY - Lee Church Congregational, 17 Mast Rd Even though our building is closed, the food pantry is open to any household in Lee, Durham, Madbury, Newmarket, and Nottingham.
+CLICK HERE for Lee Farmers Market Facebook Page CLICK HERE for the Lee Farms and Agricultural Brochure

+Please remember to shop your local farms online, by delivery or pickup

+WILKINSON FOOD PANTRY - Lee Church Congregational, 17 Mast Rd

+Even though our building is closed, the food pantry is open to any household in Lee, Durham, Madbury, Newmarket, and Nottingham.
 Delivery is through a walk-up window service to minimize contact during this time.
 The pantry is open the 1st & 3rd Monday of each month from 6 - 7:00pm.
 If you have an emergency need for food outside of the normal hours, please call the Church office at 659-2861 or email at leechurchucc@comcast.net.
 All visits to the pantry are strictly confidential.

-LEE TOWN COMMITTEE AND COMMISSION VACANCIES The Planning Board, Energy, Advisory Budget, and Sustainability Committees have openings to be filled.
+LEE TOWN COMMITTEE AND COMMISSION VACANCIES

+The Planning Board, Energy, Advisory Budget, and Sustainability Committees have openings to be filled.
 If you are interested contact the Town Secretary Denise Duval at 603-659-5414 or email dduval@leenh.org.
 CLICK HERE for Application.

-COMMITTEE, COMMISSION & BOARD MEETING CALENDAR Go to https://www.leenh.org/calendar LIBRARY CALENDAR - Go to https://www.leenh.org/node/14/events/month/2019-08
+COMMITTEE, COMMISSION & BOARD MEETING CALENDAR LIBRARY CALENDAR